BENCHMARKS (2026)

 238 x 44 x 75 cm

-Pink marble sphere, Ø 50 cm
+Pink marble sphere Ø 50 cm

-The work “Shit Happens” presents a scaled-down courtroom, reduced to a setting for a single individual.
+The work “SHIT HAPPENS” presents a scaled-down courtroom, reduced to a setting for a single individual.
 In this way, the piece emphasizes the isolation and mental pressure that someone may experience during a trial.
 The visible imprint in the seat refers to tension that manifests itself both physically and psychologically.

 Various toilet elements reinforce this visual language: the empty toilet roll symbolizes stress and exhaustion, while the flush button refers to tension and release.
 The combination of a toilet brush with a police baton connects everyday objects with authority and police violence.
 In this way, the installation brings together satire, discomfort, and social critique within one compact space.